testinggospels/camouflage/docs/external-helper.md

 !!!caution

-    If you plan to use any external dependencies in your code, you'd need to install them globally on the server Camouflage is hosted.
+    If you plan to use any external dependencies in your code, you'd need to install them globally on the server Camouflage is hosted on.
 Before starting Camouflage, run  the following command:

     - `npm root -g`